The Hangover: Plot

 Returning to their suite, they encounter Mike Tyson, who knocks Alan unconscious and demands they return his tiger.
 After Stu sedates it, they load it into the Mercedes and drive to Tyson's mansion.
 The tiger awakens, scratches Phil's neck and damages the car.
 They push the car to the mansion and deliver the tiger.
 Tyson shows them security camera footage of their drunken behavior from the night before, revealing they lost Doug only after returning to the hotel.

 While driving back, their car is rammed by a black Cadillac Escalade manned by Chow and his gang from the chapel.
 Chow accuses them of kidnapping him and stealing $80,000 in poker chips.
 As they deny it, he tells them he has Doug and threatens to kill him if the chips are not returned.
 Unable to find Chow's chips, Alan, with help from Stu and Jade, uses his knowledge of card counting to win $82,400 playing blackjack.

-They meet Chow in the Mojave Desert to exchange the chips for Doug, only to find that the "Doug" in question is actually the drug dealer who accidentally sold the wrong drugs to Alan.
+They meet Chow in the Mojave Desert to exchange the chips for Doug, only to find that the "Doug" in question is actually the drug dealer who accidentally sold the wrong drugs to Alan earlier.
 With the real Doug's wedding set to occur in five hours, Phil calls Tracy to tell her they cannot find him.
-Simultaneously, Other Doug's remarks that someone who takes roofies is more likely to end up on the floor than on the roof, causes Stu to deduce where Doug is.
+Simultaneously, Other Doug remarks that someone who takes roofies is more likely to end up on the floor than on the roof, causing Stu to deduce where Doug is.

-They return to Caesars Palace and find a dazed, sunburned Doug on the roof.
-He was moved there as a joke, forgetting when the roofies wore off; Doug threw his mattress onto a statue to signal for help.
-Before leaving, Stu arranges to meet Jade for a date next week.
+The trio return to Caesars Palace to find a dazed and sunburned Doug on the roof.
+He was moved there as a joke and forgotten when the roofies wore off; Doug threw his mattress onto a statue to signal for help.
+Before leaving, Stu arranges to meet Jade for a date the following week.

 With no flights, the four drive home in the damaged Mercedes, where Doug reveals he has Chow's original $80,000.
 Despite their late arrival, Doug and Tracy are married.
-At the reception, Stu gleefully breaks up with Melissa.
+At the reception, Stu gleefully breaks up with Melissa after she sees his tooth gone.
 Alan finds Stu's camera with photos from their Las Vegas night, and they consent to view the pictures before deleting them.